 e.
-The FWS agrees that notwithstanding my other provision of this Agreement, except as otherwise provided by law, the Army assumes no liability, should implementation of the FFA interfere with the use of the Transfer farcel.
-Except as otherwise provided by law, the FWS and its successors and assigns shall lave no claim on account of any such interference against the Army or EPA or any officer, agent, employee, or contractor thereof.

-f.
-Prior to the determination by the Army and EPA that all remedial action is complete under CERCLA and the FFA for the Sudbury Taining Annex NPL site, (i) FWS, its successors and assigns shall not undertake activities on the Transfer Parcel that would interfere with or impede the completion of the CERCLA chanup at the Sudbury Training Annex NPL site, and shall give prior written notice to the Army and EPA of any construction, alterations, or similar work on the Transfer Parcel that may interfere with or impede said cleanup, and (ii) the FWS shall comply with any institutional controls established or put in place by the Army relating to the Transfer Parcel which are required by any ROD or amendments thereto, or other applicable land use controls related us the Transfer Parcel, which ROD was approved by the Army and EPA and issued by the Army pursuant to CERCLA or the FFA before or after the Date of Transfer.
+The FWS agrees that notwithstanding my other provision of this Agreement, except as otherwise provided by law, the Army assumes no liability, should implementation of the FFA interfere with the use of the Transfer Parcel.
+Except as otherwise provided by law, the FWS and its successors and assigns shall lave no claim on account of any such interference f.
+Prior to the determination by the Army and EPA that all remedial action is complete under CERCLA and the FFA for the Sudbury Thaining Annex NPL site, (i) FWS, its successors and assigns shall not undertake activities on the Transfer Parcel that would interfere with or impede the completion of the CERCLA cleanup at the Sudbury Training Annex NPL site, and shall give prior written notice to the Alimy and EPA of any construction, alterations, or similar work on the Transfer Parcel that may interfere with or impede said cleanup, and (ii) the FWS shall comply with any institutional controls established or put in place by the Army relating to the Transfer Parcel which are required by any ROD or amendments thereto, or other applicable land use controls related the transfer Parcel, which ROD was approved by the Army and EPA and issued by the Army pursuant to CERCLA or the FFA before or after the Date of Transfer.
 Additionally, the FWS shall ensure that any leasehold it grants in the Transfer Parcel or any fee interest conveyance of any portion thereof provides for legally binding compliance with the institutional controls required by any such ROD.